account_circleRecruiting

 - Eastern Cooperative Oncology Group (ECOG) performance status of 0 or 1.

 - A marked prolongation of QT/QTc interval at screening (e.g., repeated demonstration of a QTc interval >450 ms).
-Participants with permanent pacemakers (i.e., a paced rhythm) may be eligible after discussion with the sponsor.
+Participants with permanent pacemakers (i.e., a paced rhythm) may be eligible based on the investigator’s clinical assessment and discretion.

 - Cardiac history comprising: